 Buckley is very involved in issues of gender diversity in engineering.
 She is co-founder and president of The Perry Initiative, a nonprofit outreach sponsor encouraging women to pursue careers in engineering and orthopaedic surgery.
 In 2015, she was awarded the E. Arthur Trabant Award for Women’s Equity for her work with The Perry Initiative, which was founded in 2009 and now reaches 1,700 young women nationwide annually.

-Lack of access to the buried tribological interface is one of the primary barriers to progress in this area, and his group specializes in the development of in situ methods to gain more direct access to interfacial processes and phenomena.
+Lack of access to the buried tribological interface is one of the primary barriers to progress in this area.
+The Burriss group specializes in the development of in situ methods to gain more direct access to interfacial processes and phenomena.
 Their research activities involve instrument design, software developments, materials synthesis, materials characterization and surface analysis.
-Current areas of interest have applications in health care, national security and energy sustainability.
+Areas of interest have applications in health care, national security and energy sustainability.

 In 2015, Burris received the American Society of Mechanical Engineer’s Burt L. Newkirk Award, which is given to a person under 40 who has made notable contributions to research or development in the field of tribology.
 He was cited for “exceptional contributions to his field, particularly in the area of cartilage tribology.”
 For the past several years, he has investigated the disruption of lubrication in damaged cartilage and its contribution to progressive failure.